The Valley of Decision: Plot

-After several months, Paul loses sleep after failing to modernize the furnace.
-Having fallen in love with Mary, Paul proposes to marry her, much to her concern as she is a housemaid.
-As Mary proposes to vacate her job, Constance soon reveals her marriage to the Earl of Moulton to her parents, and with Clarissa's permission, Mary accompanies them to England.
-As she leaves, she bids her farewell to her family but not to Paul.
-Two years later, Mary receives a letter from Paul, stating the steel mill workers have gone on strike and his father is stricken with pneumonia.
-Knowing her affection towards Paul, Constance proposes that Mary reply to Paul's letter, but Mary is unable to write back.
+After several months, Paul has failed to modernize the furnace and is losing sleep.
+Having fallen in love with Mary, Paul proposes, much to her concern due to their differing status.
+Mary gives the Scotts her notice and Constance tells her parents she has married the Earl of Moulton.
+With Clarissa's permission, Mary accompanies them to England and bids farewell to her family, but not to Paul.

+Two years later, Mary receives a letter from Paul - the steel mill workers are on strike, and Paul's father is stricken with pneumonia.
+Knowing her feelings for Paul, Constance suggests that Mary reply to Paul's letter, but Mary is unable to do so.
 Back in Pittsburgh, Paul is in a loveless relationship with Louise Kane.
-Clarissa divulges to her husband that Paul is in love with Mary, to which he sends for Mary to return to Pittsburgh.
-As they return home, he gives his blessing to their marriage, and Mary and Paul resume their romance.
-Meanwhile, Paul learns the strike led by Jim has turned violent.
-With the strike left unresolved, William plans to recruit strikebreakers.
+Clarissa tells her husband that Paul is in love with Mary; he then contacts Mary and asks her to return to Pittsburgh.
+When they return home, William gives Mary and Paul his blessing and they resume their romance.

+Meanwhile, Paul learns that the strike, led by Jim, has turned violent.
+With matters left unresolved, William plans to recruit strikebreakers.
 The next morning, Mary visits Jim and arranges a reconciliation meeting between the strikers and the Scotts.
 At the meeting, William decides to recognize the union.

-However, the strikebreakers arrive and violence breaks out, which kills Pat and William.
-Mary, filled with grief over their deaths, decides she can never marry Paul.
-Ten years pass, and Paul marries Louise Kane and fathers a young son.
-Clarissa, now elderly, decides to sell her business share to Mary, trusting her to preserve the mills.
+However, violence breaks out when the strikebreakers arrive, and Pat and William are killed.
+Mary, filled with grief, decides she can never marry Paul.

+Ten years pass; Paul marries Louise and they have a son.
+The now-elderly Clarissa decides to pass in her will her share of the business to Mary, trusting her to preserve the mills.
 Shortly after, Clarissa dies.
 At a meeting, Paul's siblings vote to sell their shares, but Mary persuades Constance to keep hers.
-Paul decides to leave Louise and returns Mary back home.
+Paul decides to leave Louise and returns to Mary.